The Man From UNCLE

 another wall safe and attached the combination decoding box to the door.
 The

 safe did not open!
 He tried a second setting and again failed.
-Sounds of
+Sounds of running

-to waste on confusion.
+waste on confusion.
 Solo was experienced enough to know when to employ the

 better part of valor.
 He removed his magic box and raced from the room.